stonecharioteer/vinay87.github.io/source/resume.rst

 Additional Responsibilities

 * Various SysAdmin and DevOps roles:
-    * SCM duties for Subversion and Gitlab.
+    * SCM duties for Subversion and GitLab.
     * Setting up a subversion mirror server in Bangalore to sync to Germany.
     * Writing hooks for SCM Servers.
     * Automating builds/provisioning using Ansible and Jenkins.
     * Maintaining local Docker Registry.
-    * Maintaining local pypi index.
+    * Maintaining local pypi index with all required wheels and builds.
     * Creating adhoc scripts for the team to save them time.
     * Provisioning and Maintenance of VMWare vSphere Hypervisor machines.

 ************************************
 Flipkart Internet Pvt.
 Ltd.